AnatoliiPotapov/TelegramEchoBot/README.md

 Just echo bot for Telegram.

-To run you will need python 3 installed plu to run pip install pytelegrambotapi in your terminal.
+To run you will need python 3 installed plus to run pip install pytelegrambotapi in your terminal.

-Then python3 bot.py
+Then python3 bot.py.